 This certificate program will be open to students who have completed a master's degree or higher in any of the following programs: Education, Exceptional Education, Literacy, School Psychology, Communication Disorders, Social Work, Marriage and Family Therapy, Mental Health Counseling, Nursing or Public Health.
 It may also be appropriate for professionals in related areas seeking to learn more about individuals who have been diagnosed with ASD.

-Interested students must apply through the WKU Office of Graduate Studies.
+Interested students must apply through the The Graduate School.